wvanderwey/ROP/Source-of-every-last-read.md

-ROP is able to detects the source of every last RNA-Seq read.
+ROP is able to detect the source of every last RNA-Seq read.
 The reads not mapped to the refference genome might originate from complex RNA molecules, recombinant antibodies and microbial communities.
 The ROP accounts for 98.8% of all reads across poly(A) and ribo-depletion libraries.

 Please refer to the `.log` in the output directory (second mandatory command line argument).
 Logfile contains the information about the number of reads detected in each step of the ROP pipeline.